 In computing taxable income, property and casualty insurers reduce underwriting income by losses and loss adjustment expenses incurred.
 The amount of the deduction for losses incurred associated with unpaid losses is discounted at the interest rates and for the loss payment patterns prescribed by the U.S. Treasury.
-The Act changes the prescribed interest rates to rates based on corporate bond yield curves and extends the applicable time periods for the loss payment pattern.
+The Tax Cuts and Jobs Act of 2017 (the "Act") changed the prescribed interest rates to rates based on corporate bond yield curves and extended the applicable time periods for the loss payment pattern.
 These changes are effective for tax years beginning after 2017 and are subject to a transition rule that spreads the additional tax payments from the amount determined by applying these changes versus the previous calculated amount over the subsequent eight years beginning in 2018.
 The Company recorded a total deferred tax liability adjustment of approximately \$8.6 million at December 31, 2018 related to the changes in discounting of unpaid losses included in the Act based on the guidance published in 2018 by the Internal Revenue Service.
-As of December 31, 2019, the balance of the deferred tax liability related to changes in discounting of unpaid losses was \$6.7 million.
+As of December 31, 2020 and 2019, the balance of the deferred tax liability related to changes in discounting of unpaid losses was \$5.6 million, and \$6.7 million, respectively.